FlorianBauer/rs232/README.md

 ### Compiling and Building

-Compiling the demo's from the example directory can be done as follows:
+Compiling the demos from the example directory can be done as follows:

 ```
 g++ -I../ DemoRx.cpp ../Rs232.cpp -std=c++11 -Wall -O2 -o test_rx